Wat Chalermprakiat – mountaintop pagodas in Lampang Province [2026]

 Getting there

 Wat Chalermprakiat is in Chae Hom District (แจ้ห่ม), Lampang Province.
 Unfortunately, there’s no good public transportation option to take you there.
 You will need to get there with your own transportation, either a car or motorbike from Chiang Mai, or by hiring a private car and driver.
-You can also book a tour either online or in Chiang Mai.
-The temple is a two and a half-hour drive from Chiang Mai, and one hour from Lampang City.
+You can also book a tour either online or in Chiang Mai (see our tour section below).
+The temple is a two-and-a-half-hour drive from Chiang Mai, and one hour from Lampang City.

 Wat Chalermprakiat tour